 Customer data is critical to the success of a contact center operation.
 It’s how you improve the customer experience, avoid dissatisfaction, and exceed expectations.
 The key is applying data and analytics in such a way that it has a high impact on your business.
 But the value of your data doesn’t have to stop there.

 The data in your contact center can now act as a revenue stream for your business.
 It's a goldmine of information that can benefit your business beyond making improvements.
 It’s an asset that doesn’t get used up.
-In fact, as you use customer data, it often generates even more revenue.
-That’s why, if you haven’t yet, you should consider data monetization as a high-margin revenue stream.
+As you use customer data, it often generates even more revenue.
+If you haven’t yet, you should consider data monetization as a high-margin revenue stream.

 With the ability to track most customer interactions and transactions across various devices and channels, there’s an endless supply of customer data in the call center.